dayvidwhy/dayvidwhy.github.io/_posts/2016-11-2-Software-Process.markdown

 categories: ['blog', 'software', 'process']
 permalink: software-process
 ---
-Something I've been struggling to understand is why some students dislike courses that attempt to teach the software process.
+Something I have been struggling to understand is why some students dislike courses that attempt to teach the software process.
 Apparently these are considered a "waste of time".
 I would like to take a moment to give you reasons as to why this is important learning material.

 # Working Together
 I have reached the end of my time at university and while I’ve learned so many things, the most important of these is how to work with others to build software.
 There are a number of courses that teach the basics of languages such as C, Java, Python, JavaScript and other web languages like PHP.
 I feel like I have come out with a good knowledge of each, but it is important to remember that these languages are really just the _tools_ we use to make great things.